 Don’t Open Unnecessary Accounts

 In your quest to join the 800 Club, don’t make the rookie mistake of opening extra accounts just to increase your available credit.
 This hurts your score in a couple of different ways.

 The first is that your score will dip about 5-10 points for each credit inquiry on your report.
 The damage to your score only lasts a year, but the inquiry itself stays listed on your report for two years.

-Opening a new account can also hurt your credit score because the length of your accounts and the number of new accounts are both contributing factors.
+Opening a new account can also hurt your credit because the length of your accounts and the number of new accounts are both contributing factors.